docs

 Config Schema

-/** Project name, used for .mcaddon filename and manifest header.name */
+/** Project name, used for the .mcaddon filename and manifest header.name */

 name: string;

-/** Pack source directories (relative to config file) */
+/** Pack source directories (relative to the config file). */

 packs: {